Bernice Sandler: Later work

-After the passage of the landmark legislation, Sandler has continued to address women's rights issues nationwide.
-Her work on women's rights issues have led to many 'firsts' in the field that continue to affect women nationwide.
+After the passage of the landmark legislation, Sandler continued to address women's rights issues nationwide.
+Her work on women's rights issues led to many 'firsts' in the field that continue to affect women nationwide.
 After a brief stint in the federal government, Sandler helped found the Project on the Status and Education of Women (PSEW) in 1971.
-The PSEW was an organization that focused on gender equality issues within the education system.
+The PSEW was an organization that focused on sexual equality issues within the education system.
 While serving as Director and later Executive Associate with the PSEW, Sandler was instrumental in shaping the organization's direction during her time there from 1971 through 1991.
 She led the creation of a monthly newsletter, On Campus with Women, to provide higher education administrators with the information needed to better understand the developments affecting women within higher education.

 During her time at PSEW, Sandler also served in various capacities on the National Advisory Council on Women's Educational Programs.
-She was appointed to the Council by both Presidents Gerald Ford and Jimmy Carter.
-Sandler served on the Council from 1975 through 1982 and was Council Chair during her initial appointment from 1975–1977.
+She was appointed to the council by both Presidents Gerald Ford and Jimmy Carter.
+Sandler served on the council from 1975 through 1982 and was Council Chair during her initial appointment from 1975 to 1977.
 In 1977, Sandler became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

-In 1982, co-authoring a report with Roberta M. Hall, the two first created the term chilly climate, which they defined as "an environment that dampens women's self-esteem, confidence, aspirations and their participation."
+In 1982, co-authoring a report with Roberta M. Hall, the two first created the term "chilly climate," which they defined as "an environment that dampens women's self-esteem, confidence, aspirations and their participation."
 Sandler also maintains a long list of 'firsts' within the field.
 A sample of her many 'firsts' include, "the first individual to write the first federal policy report on sex discrimination in education, the first paper about barriers faced by women of color and from other special population groups, the first report on campus gang rape and the first report on peer harassment."

 Throughout the 1990s and beyond, Sandler continued to serve as an expert witness in both discrimination and sexual harassment cases.
 From 1991 to 1994, she was a Senior Associate at the Center for Women's Policy Studies, a non-profit organization that focuses on a diverse range of issues affecting women, including addiction issues and recovery efforts.
 She was a senior fellow at the Women's Research & Education Institute where she focused on sexual harassment, the chilly classroom climate, and women's issues on campus.
 The Women's Research & Education Institute, founded in 1977, is a nonpartisan, non-profit, independent organization that works to, "identify issues affecting women in their roles in the family, workplace and public arena and to inform and help shape public policy."